fac-13/Team-GIPHT-Todo/README.md

 > * to click on any part of a to-do to mark it as complete so that it's easier for me to check to-dos off
 > * a visual indication of which to-do I'm about to interact with so that it's clear what I'm editing

-## WHY?
 _To be written_

 ## HOW?
+> Priorities

+We decided as a team to prioritise files in order of what we felt was necessary before moving to the next.
+Logic-DOM-Index-CSS.

 > How did you split up the work?

-We started by splitting the first two functions (addToDo & deleteToDo) between the two groups, doing ping pong style programming in each pair.
-One person would write a test, the other would pass the test.
+We started by splitting the first two functions (addToDo & deleteToDo) between two pairs, doing ping pong style programming in each pair.
+One person would write a failing test, the other would pass the test.

 > How did you choose to pair?